Football Recap: Willis Piles Up the Points Against New Caney + How To Watch

 Willis didn't let much get past them through the air: they limited New Caney to a completion percentage of just 42.3%.
 The Wildkats have been improving in that area: they had allowed a completion percentage of 0.61 earlier this season, but they've only allowed one of 0.61 in their last three games.

-Special teams also deserves some recognition, posting 12 points in total.
+Special teams also played a big role in the game for Willis, adding 12 points to the final score.
 The biggest highlight from special teams (and perhaps the team as a whole) came courtesy of Jermaine Bishop Jr, who ran a punt back for a touchdown.

 Article generated by infoSentience based on data entered on MaxPreps